benmfox/PhysioJEPA/README.md

 joint embedding predicting architectures.
 The repository is built using nbdev, which means the package is developed in Jupyter notebooks.

+See the published paper in the 2025 ML4H proceedings [here](https://openreview.net/forum?id=bdXsfrNaGY).

 ## Install

 ``` sh